 The system calculates childcare costs on a weekly basis.
 A week begins on a Monday and ends on a Sunday.
 This reflects the requirements of regulation 92(7), 2017 Regulations/ regulation 76(5), 2018 Regulations.
-The Regulations provide for a maximum grant of £121.24, £205.91, or £115 where the details of a childcare provider have not been submitted, to be paid for each week (subject to pro rata calculations for intensity of study undertaken in regulation 98 (up to a maximum75%)) Monday to Sunday.
+The Regulations provide for a maximum grant of £130.67 (one child), £224.02 (two or more children), or £100.03 where the details of a childcare provider have not been submitted, to be paid for each week (subject to pro rata calculations for intensity of study undertaken in regulation 98 (up to a maximum 75%)) Monday to Sunday.